 The APJ staff consists of graduate students from schools across Harvard University.
 Current staff information can be found below.
 If you have inquiries or if you would like to write for APJ, please send an email to email@example.com.

-Brice Ngameni is the Editor-in-Chief of the Africa Policy Journal.
+Brice Ngameni is the Senior Interview Editor for the Africa Policy Journal.
 Brice is a Cameroonian citizen who immigrated to the United States to further his studies.
 He graduated from American University in 2012 with a Bachelor of Science in Business Administration.
 He then went to work for Citigroup for a total of six years, during which he rose to the position of Assistant-Vice President within Citi’s Export and Agency Finance division.
 In that capacity, Brice helped several African governments and corporate clients of Citigroup raise funding for important infrastructure or capital expenditure programs.
 Brice is passionate about the development of energy infrastructure in Africa and its nexus with sustained and inclusive economic growth across the continent.
-In his spare time, Brice enjoys watching soccer, reading classic African novels and playing Basketball.
+In his spare time, Brice enjoys watching soccer, reading classic African novels, and playing Basketball.
 Brice also enjoys mentoring teenagers from disfavored economic backgrounds.
 He served as a mentor for Catholic Big Sisters and Big Brothers.

-Bulelani Jili is a Publication Editor and Ph.D. student with AAAS and Government department.
+Bulelani Jili is a Senior Publication Editor and Ph.D. student with AAAS and Government department.
 His research interests include Africa-China relations, ICT development, African Political Economy, Internet Policy, and Privacy Law.
 He is currently conducting research with the Globalization, Lawyers, and Emerging Economies project at Harvard Law School.
 His recent paper, Chinese Social Credit initiatives and African Surveillance States, particularly discerns the development of surveillance technology in China and abroad.
 He has also written about the Chinese guiding cases system (Peking University Law Journal, 2019) with Guo Li, Professor of Law and Vice Dean at Peking University Law School.

 Tomisin Ogunsanya is a Publication Editor and a J.D. candidate at Harvard Law School.
 He has a Bachelor of Arts in Political Science from Emory University and a Master’s in Management and Strategy from the London School of Economics and Political Science.
 In 2019, he served as a Speaker Coordinator for the 2019 LSE Africa Summit, and has interned at firms such as Sullivan and Cromwell and the Boston Consulting Group.
 Having grown up in Accra, Nairobi and Lagos, Tomisin has a firm interest in African development and international diplomacy.